magepages/mpdocs/docs/shop-by-brand-m2/user-guide.rst

 2.1 Configuration
 ***************

-Go to ``Content > Shop by Brand > Configuration`` is a bunch of the basic configuration you need to set up firstly.
+Go to ``Catalog > Shop by Brand > Configuration`` is a bunch of the basic configuration you need to set up firstly.

 .. image:: https://i.imgur.com/Ftbfl7l.png